Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 # Anticipatory Dodge
 Starting at 9th level, when you end your turn in combat without making an attack, the next attack against you before the start of your next turn has disadvantage.

-# Golden Opportunity
+# Unsavory Exploits
-Starting at 13th level, whenever a creature makes an attack with disadvantage against you, you can use your reaction to make an [[opportunity attack]] against that creature.
+Starting at 13th level, whenever a creature makes a melee attack against you and misses, you can use your reaction to make an [[opportunity attack]] against that creature.
 You have advantage on the attack roll.

-# Unsavory Exploits
+# Golden Opportunity
 Beginning on 17th level, when you use your reaction to make an [[opportunity attack]], it can benefit from your [[Sneak Attack@rogue]] even if you have already dealt sneak damage this round.